technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/IRremote/README.md

 - ATtiny84, 85, 167 (Digispark + Digispark Pro)
 - SAMD21 (Zero, MKR*, **but not SAMD51 and not DUE, the latter is SAM architecture**)
 - ESP8266
-- ESP32 (ESP32 C3 since board package 2.0.2 from Espressif)
+- ESP32 (ESP32-C3 since board package 2.0.2 from Espressif)
 - Sparkfun Pro Micro
 - Nano Every, Uno WiFi Rev2, nRF5 BBC MicroBit, Nano33_BLE
 - BluePill with STM32
 - RP2040 based boards (Raspberry Pi Pico, Nano RP2040 Connect etc.)

-For ESP8266/ESP32, [this library](https://github.com/crankyoldgit/IRremoteESP8266) supports an [impressive set of protocols and a lot of air conditioners](https://github.com/crankyoldgit/IRremoteESP8266/blob/master/SupportedProtocols.md)

 We are open to suggestions for adding support to new boards, however we highly recommend you contact your supplier first and ask them to provide support from their side.<br/>
 If you can provide **examples of using a periodic timer for interrupts** for the new board, and the board name for selection in the Arduino IDE, then you have way better chances to get your board supported by IRremote.